 This, we cannot stress enough, is a list of uniform numbers.
 Don't say you weren't warned.
 Enjoy.

 Notable names: Albert Pujols, George Brett, Jeff Bagwell, Brooks Robinson, Johnny Bench, Joe DiMaggio

 To be honest, we were surprised by this, since most pitchers don't wear single-digit numbers, and so we figured a number that both hitters and pitchers would wear would be at the top.
 Then again, No. 5 is a total murderers' row.
 In addition to those legends already named, there's Lou Boudreau, Hank Greenberg, Nomar Garciaparra, Freddie Freeman and on and on.
-Forty-eight different players put up at least 10 WAR wearing No. 5.
-Hank Aaron didn't, but 1.4 WAR of his legendary career counts here, because he wore it for his rookie season in 1954 before switching to his now-iconic 44.
+Forty-nine different players put up at least 10 WAR wearing No. 5.
+Henry Aaron didn't, but 1.4 WAR of his legendary career counts here anyway, because he wore it for his rookie season in 1954 before switching to his now-iconic 44.

-Notable names: Stan Musial, Al Kaline, Sal Bando, Willie Wilson, Tony Oliva
+Notable names: Stan Musial, Al Kaline, Sal Bando, Willie Wilson, Tony Oliva, Steve Garvey

 The half-dozen doesn't have quite the star power that 5 does, but it's even deeper; 57 different players put up at least 10 WAR with the 6, including Marcus Stroman, one of the few single-digit pitchers.
-After wearing 7 after being traded to the Mets last summer, he'll wear 0 in 2020, which is even more rare.
 Did you know Musial briefly wore 19 in Spring Training?
 Did you know Mickey Mantle actually wore 6 for months as a rookie?
 Neither did we.

 Notable names: Mickey Mantle, Iván Rodríguez, Craig Biggio, Kenny Lofton, Joe Mauer, J.D.
 Drew